MoonNarga/life_is_long_no_python_please-lab2-variant3/README.md

 - No.3 Set based on binary-tree

+- Simulate `mutable` by State Monad or Free Monad

 ## Struct of project

 - The main.hs in app/ is just a file init by cabal.
 It doesn't matter.